MikeyRondon/home-lab-setup/sysmon-log-analysis.md

 <a name="executive-summary"></a>
 ## 📋 Executive Summary

-In this lab, I integrated Sysmon on a Windows 10 VM with a Wazuh manager to centralize detailed process and module-load events.
-I then authored and validated two Sigma rules—one detecting non-system DLL loads and another catching process executions from the Temp directory—and confirmed each end-to-end, including alert generation and Software Restriction Policy blocking.
-Incident-style write-ups document the detections, evidence, and remediation steps, demonstrating a full SOC workflow: data collection, detection logic, incident analysis, and proactive defense.
+In this lab, I deployed Sysmon on a Windows 10 VM and configured it to forward detailed process-creation and module-load events to a Wazuh manager.
+I then wrote and tested two Sigma rules—one to detect non-system DLL loads (EventID 7) and another to catch executable creations from temporary directories (EventID 11)—and verified that each rule generated the expected alerts in Wazuh.
+Finally, I documented two simulated incidents (a VaultCli.dll load and a Mimikatz credential dump) with incident-style write-ups, including evidence screenshots, concise event summaries, and recommended follow-up actions.
+This demonstrates a complete SOC workflow: data collection, detection logic, alert validation, incident analysis, and actionable recommendations.

 ---
 <a name="objective"></a>